Firewall Filters for MPLS

 You configure the multiclass LSP and DiffServ-aware traffic engineering LSP policers in a filter.
 The filter can be configured to distinguish between the different class types and apply the relevant policer to each class type.
 The policers distinguish between class types based on the EXP bits.

-filter is used because the policer is applied
+family any filter is used because the policer is applied to

 You can configure only those match conditions that apply across all types of traffic.
 The following are the supported match conditions for LSP policers: